Aldi is selling teddy versions of their lovable Christmas advert star, Kevin the Carrot, for £3.99 in store, but they are a LOT more expensive online!

 These are toys from Aldi, not Harrods!

-This is (at the moment) the worse offender I can find.
-Many are on sale from around £8 plus, which means the seller will be making a good profit.
+That one example was the worse offender I could find.
+Many go on sale from around £8 plus, which means the seller will be making a good profit.
 Most of them are selling closer to £150 for the pair!

 It’s still a LOT of money and, as the whole point of this was to make some money for charity, I hold the sellers will share some of their profits to a charitable cause.